Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Revesby shows 118 active public transport stops operating.
-These include a mix of train and bus services.
-There are 56 individual routes servicing these stops, collectively providing 5,900 weekly passenger trips.
+Transport analysis in Revesby shows 118 active public transport stops.
+These comprise a mix of train and bus services.
+The stops are serviced by 56 individual routes, collectively providing 5900 weekly passenger trips.

 Frequently Asked Questions - Transport